djgoldsmith/BYO_CTF/README.md

 	 ```

-  5. Shutdown and Rebild the Docker Container,  then Test.
+  5. Shutdown and Rebuild the Docker Container,  then Test.

+     - docker-compose down
+	 - docker-compose build
+	 - docker-compose up

+	 - SSH in as the cueh user
+	 - Test if we can get the flag.